Choose a Scenario

 An OMATrust-aware consumer portal processes attestation lifecycle events (active, revoked, superseded) and evaluates trust mode claims from the manifest.

-A credential verification service processes a manifest with Chia blockchain DID binding.
-Consent controls whether credential data is shared and whether on-chain publishing is allowed.
+A credential verification service processes a manifest with DID + VC binding.
+Consent controls whether credential data can be shared and validated.

 Proof-of-Personhood Multi-Provider